 Bangkok University Gallery

-Thailand Creative Design Centre
+Thailand Creative and Design Centre

 The Queen’s Gallery

-The Queen’s Gallery displays the works of emerging Thai artists and the work of senior local artists.
+The Queen’s Gallery displays the works of emerging Thai artists and senior local artists.
 The gallery opened in 2003 in a renovated Bangkok Bank, Phanfa Bridge branch, which was formerly the Bangkok Bank’s Musical Art Centre.
 Opened through Her Majesty Queen Sirikit’s initiative to create a permanent public space to exhibit and promote the works of both established and up-and-coming Thai artists, the gallery was named in her honour.
 While four of its floors are used as exhibition spaces, the fifth floor is used for art-related activities and projects.

 La Lanta is a well-established gallery located in the heart of Bangkok’s commercial district of Watthana.
-The gallery showcases contemporary art by internationally acclaimed artists and local up-and-coming practitioners.
+The gallery showcases contemporary art by internationally acclaimed artists and local up-and-coming creatives.
 Many projects take place here, including working in collaboration with artists from Argentina, Australia, China, Denmark, Israel, Japan, Myanmar, Thailand, the UK, the US and Vietnam.
-Its ‘Young Program’ initiative enables the gallery to identify and embrace new ideas undertaken by promising young artists from the Asian region.
+Its Young Program initiative enables the gallery to identify and embrace new ideas undertaken by promising young artists from the Asia region.
 The name ‘Lalanta’ is translated from the Thai word meaning ‘beauty in abundance’.